dominictarro/Cagen/problems/tprimes.md

 To check if the root is prime, we can take the modulo of all odd numbers less than the root's square root (since numbers greater than its root will have their coproduct already checked).
-Return false if we hit an root%d that equals 0.
+Return false if we hit a root%d that equals 0.